ChalmersGU-AI-course/shrdlite-course-project/README.md

 "Put all tables beside all boxes"

 In order:
--"Put all yellow objects above a red object"
+ - "Put all yellow objects above a red object"
--"Put all red objects above a yellow object"
+ - "Put all red objects above a yellow object"

 ###In the medium world:
 "put the object that is left of a red box that is above a brick that is left of a pyramid that is left of a ball that is inside a box into a box that is above a brick that is left of a pyramid"